A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Experimental Evaluation

 To make the benchmarks comparable, the experiments are based on public datasets: Mcgill~\cite{mcgill_dataset}, IDNet~\cite{IDnet_dataset}, ZJU~\cite{zju_dataset} and Osaka~\cite{osaka_dataset} gait datasets.
 Note that this paper focuses on algorithm design and system integration rather than collecting, analyzing or deriving data from human subjects.
 Thus, an IRB approval is not required.
 With a total coverage of around 1,000 individuals, we believe the four datasets are sufficient to validate the system in various scenarios.

 In particular, Mcgill includes $15$-min walk of $20$ people on two different days.
-IDNet is collected in a more vibrant environment with different types of phones and dresses from 50 people.
+IDNet is collected in a more vibrant environment with 50 participants, where there is no restriction of phone types and clothes (different clothes would lead to slightly different gait patterns from the same individual).
 ZJU collects gait data from 153 individuals in 3 different sessions using 5 body sensors of low sampling rates.
 Osaka records $1$-minute walk of $744$ subjects.
 Due to short recordings (only $1$-$2$ spectrograms), we cannot perform meaningful training so it is utilized as a large database from which attackers may launch random attacks.
 Since some individuals have much less or missing data in IDNet and ZJU, we remove those individuals for data balance.
 This ultimately brings them to $30$ and $136$ individuals respectively.

-The datasets are split into 80\% for training and 20\% for testing.
-For the siamese network, the training set is generated by randomly pairing training samples with testing samples.
+The datasets are first split into 80\% for training and 20\% for testing.
+Then Algorithm \ref{sampling_algo} is adopted to form balanced positive and negative pairs from the training and testing set respectively.
+For SPRT test, the pairs are generated by randomly pairing training samples with testing samples as described in Section \ref{sec:sprt}, where the training samples act as the ground truth.
 This simulates the run-time when new motion data is evaluated against training samples as the ground truths.
 To assess the performance of authentication, we mainly focus on the mean Average Precision (mAP), which is the average percentage of true authentication over the total number of testing.
 We also evaluate the trade-offs between false rejection (the genuine user is falsely rejected) and false acceptance (an imposter is falsely accepted) using different margin threshold.
-We set the margin $m=1.5$ in the contrastive loss (Eq.~(\ref{eq_contrastive})) and $\alpha=0.1$ in the joint loss (Eq.~(\ref{eq_joint_loss})).
-For fast prototyping, we first develop the model and evaluate authentication accuracy, security and performance in \emph{Tensorflow}~\cite{tensorflow} with Nvidia Tesla P100 GPU, and then develop the learning module on Nexus 6/6P, Huawei Mate 10 and Google Pixel2 using DL4J~\cite{dl4j}.
-A large batch size of $128$ is used while training on GPU.
-During our testing, we find that the maximum batch size for Nexus 6 (oldest phone in our test) is $56$ pairs.
-To test various models and avoid memory errors, we set the batch size to $20$ on mobile.